Indonesia Looking for Trainer/Attack Aircraft

 In late January 2010, Indonesian air force commander Air Marshal Imam Sufaat made it clear that Indonesia had split the competition, designating Embraer’s EMB-314 Super Tucano turboprop from Brazil as the preferred replacement for their OV-10s.
 Subsequent contracts have ordered 16 of these planes.

-While Indonesia could have made a unified choice to replace its OV-10 FAC light attack and Hawk Mk53 trainer fleets with a multi-role jet, the demands of forward air control and counterinsurgency wars give slower and more stable platforms an advantage.
-The USA’s A-10 Thunderbolt/Warthog is Exhibit A in this respect, but it is no longer in production.
-Propeller-driven options are emerging as the preferred choices beyond the USAF, and Embraer’s EMB-314 Super Tucano trainer/ FAC/ light attack turboprop has built a strong global lead with sales to its home country of Brazil (99), as well as Colombia (25), Chile (12), the Dominican Republic (8), and Ecuador (18).
-Indonesia chose it as well, and interest has even been reported in US SOCOM, and in Britain.
+While Indonesia could have made a unified choice to replace its OV-10 FAC light attack and Hawk Mk.53 trainer fleets with a multi-role jet, the demands of forward air control and counterinsurgency wars give slower and more stable platforms an advantage.
+The USA’s A-10 Thunderbolt/Warthog is Exhibit A in this respect, but it’s no longer in production.
+Propeller-driven options are emerging as the preferred choices beyond the USAF, and Embraer’s EMB-314 Super Tucano trainer/ FAC/ light attack turboprop had built a strong global lead with sales to its home country of Brazil (99), as well as Colombia (25), Chile (12), the Dominican Republic (8), and Ecuador (12).
+Indonesia chose it as well.
+Embraer has continued to build the Super Tucano’s customer list, including sales in Africa, and interest has even been reported in US SOCOM, and in Britain.

-One potential wrinkle for the predominantly Islamic country of Indonesia could involve the fact that to date, the aircraft has been produced with a dedicated avionics and weapons management suite from Israeli firm Elbit Systems, via its Brazilian subsidiary AEL.
-Indonesia could decide that the general Islamic boycott of the Jewish state doesn’t apply, on the grounds that the equipment is in fact from Brazil.
-It could also decide to order the plane with an avionics and weapons management suite from a different manufacturer, such as Rockwell Collins or Thales.
-If their choice hasn’t already been integrated and tested in the Super Tucano, however, the need to take those steps would likely increase the cost of their order.
+One potential wrinkle for the predominantly Islamic country of Indonesia was the fact that the aircraft has been produced with a dedicated avionics and weapons management suite from Israeli firm Elbit Systems, via Elbit’s Brazilian AEL subsidiary.
+Indonesia’s options were to decide that the general Islamic boycott of the Jewish state didn’t apply, on the grounds that the equipment is technically from Brazil; or to order the plane with an avionics and weapons management suite from a different manufacturer, such as Rockwell Collins or Thales.
+If replacement was chosen, however, that testing and integration of any new avionics would increase the cost of their order.

 Contracts and Key Events